Toki Tori: Reception

 Toki Tori was one of the last games released for the Game Boy Color.
 Some critics have attributed the interest surrounding the newly released Game Boy Advance, coupled with the fact that Toki Tori was a new name in the industry as the reason it was ignored by the public at large.
-Two Tribes has also cited its release date, right after the 9/11 terror attacks, as a factor in its lack of finding success.

 Reviews were generally positive from the critics, being viewed as an intelligent addition to the dying Game Boy Color system.
 A GamePro writer commented how its challenging puzzles made it an enjoyable game.
 One Game Informer reviewer called it "thoughtful title in Game Boy Color's sea of pooped-out platformers".
 Besides the puzzles, critics also praised the graphics saying the game "even fits right at home on the Game Boy Advance, looking as close to a native GBA game as any Game Boy Color title has ever come".

 Reviews for the WiiWare release of the game were also positive, with IGN giving the game an 8/10, saying that the gameplay holds up extremely well, with the presentation significantly better than the original Game Boy Color release.
 N-Europe highly praised the title, giving it a 9/10 and commenting that it was 'oozing with charm and held together with love'.
 The WiiWare version was nominated for multiple Wii-specific awards by IGN in its 2008 video game awards, including Best WiiWare Game and Best Puzzle Game.